Gregorij Rožman: Relations with Italians

-12 September 1942 memo
+Memorandum of 12 September 1942

 In August 1942, the Italian generals Roatta and Robotti visited Rožman and told him they would burn the whole Province of Ljubljana and kill or deport all of its inhabitants if the attacks by Partisans did not stop.
-Rožman invited 21 representatives of the former political parties and of cultural institution to discuss the Italian threats (20 of whom came).
+Rožman invited 21 representatives of the former political parties and of cultural institutions to discuss the Italian threats (20 of whom came).
 They agreed only to organize help for the victims.

 After the meeting a memorandum was written.
-Only the German translation was located, leaving unanswered questions about its authors and quality of translation (the memorandum is in many respects similar to one written in April 1942 by the Rev Lambert Ehrlich, Ljubljana University theologian and supervisor of a right-wing Slovene Catholic student youth group, asking the fascist authorities, to similarly arm Slovenes to fight the Partisans) The bishop's contribution is unknown other than that he delivered the memorandum to General Robotti, commander of the Italian 11th Army Corps.
+Only the German translation was located, leaving unanswered questions about its authors and quality of translation (the memorandum is in many respects similar to one written in April 1942 by the Rev Lambert Ehrlich, Ljubljana University theologian and supervisor of a right-wing Slovene Catholic student youth group, who the fascist authorities to arm Slovenes to fight the Partisans) The bishop's contribution is unknown other than that he delivered the memorandum to General Robotti, commander of the Italian 11th Army Corps.
 The memo read:

 The document containing the German translation is in the Library of Congress in Washington, D.C.
 Also preserved are Robotti's notes in which he refers to Rožman as the author and adds, "[T]he security guards that the bishop suggests, correspond with local militias that have the task of defending their villages against communists, and to be available for actions in the local area – there are many such militias, which count a total of 1,000 men.
 These are doing their work decisively, not only from a military standpoint, but also as police, as the bishop says ...".

 Memorandum Aftermath

 The Italian fascist authorities followed through on many of the recommendations in Rožman's memorandum.
-Jozo Tomasevich indicated that the bishop's support led to the rapid growth of the Italian-led MVAC units, which absorbed "The Legion of Death" forces which had informally collaborated with the Italians in their brutal offensive against the Partisans in the Summer of 1942.
+Jozo Tomasevich indicated that the bishop's support led to the rapid growth of the Italian-led MVAC units, which absorbed "The Legion of Death" forces which had informally collaborated with the Italians in their brutal offensive against the Partisans in the summer of 1942.
 The Italians also released Yugoslav Army officers.
 At the urging of the SLS and other Slovene collaborationist groups, in March 1942 the Italians apprehended and sent to POW camps 1,100 Yugoslav Army officers, since Slovene collaborationist groups saw them as a threat.
 Now at the urging of the same SLS and Rožman, the Italians released some of the officers, but only those willing to fight against the partisans.